Discover Polkadot: An Interoperable Decentralized Web 3.0 Blockchain

 Bridges allow parathreads and parachains to connect and interact with external networks like Bitcoin and Ethereum.

 In a nutshell, in the Polkadot ecosystem, there is a network of parachains and parathreads connected to the relay chain.
 They can also connect to external networks using bridges.
 The relay chain ensures the security of the complete network.
-Because the relay chain is responsible for the security of the entire network of parachains, parathreads and bridges, there is a multi-level mechanism to keep the relay chain secured.
+Because the relay chain is responsible for the security of the entire network of parachains, parathreads and bridges, there is a multi-level mechanism to secure the relay chain.

 DOT is the native token for the Polkadot network.
-It carries out three main functions of the platform:
+It carries out three main functions:

 Governance of the network